MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 * A publicly accessible web service hosted by you.
 * A Bot Framework registration for your web service.
 * Your Teams app package, which connects the Teams client to your web service.

-> [!TIP]
-> Use the Developer Portal to register your web service with the Bot Framework and specify your app configurations.
+* Use the Developer Portal to register your web service with the Bot Framework and specify your app configurations.
 For more information, see [manage your apps with the Developer Portal for Teams](~/concepts/build-and-test/teams-developer-portal.md).

 The [Bot Framework](https://dev.botframework.com/) is a rich SDK used to create bots using C#, Java, Python, and JavaScript.
 If you already have a bot that is based on the Bot Framework, you can easily modify it to work in Teams.
 Use either C# or Node.js to take advantage of our [SDKs](/microsoftteams/platform/#pivot=sdk-tools).
 These packages extend the basic Bot Builder SDK classes and methods as follows: